Glaucoma Treatment in Illinois

 Angle-closure glaucoma involves a sudden buildup of pressure in the eye and poor drainage because the angle between the iris and the cornea is too narrow.

-What Are The Symptoms of Glaucoma?
+The Potential Symptoms of Glaucoma

 Many patients do not experience any symptoms during the early stages of glaucoma, including no pain and no vision loss.
 This makes it difficult for many patients to know if they have the disease.
 But as glaucoma progresses, patients may experience a loss of peripheral or side vision, along with sudden eye pain, headache, blurred vision or the appearance of halos around lights.